Skip to content

 }

 Claude Code merges project and user MCP configs.
-Per-project brains are how you keep your work, side-projects, and personal notes separate.
+Per-project memories are how you keep your work, side-projects, and personal notes separate.

-If you’ve initialized a brain with a non-default model (e.g. large), the serve process must use the same --model.
-Either set GBRAIN_MODEL=large in the env block or pass it as an arg:
+If you’ve initialized a memory with a non-default model (e.g. large), the serve process must use the same --model.
+Either set QUAID_MODEL=large in the env block or pass it as an arg:

 Pinned model